kidlat2024/kidlatnews/content/news/2024/Philippines Exported Record 130 Million Tons of Filipinos in 2023, DTI Figures Show.md

 Filipinos remain by far the Philippines top export, followed by electrical machinery and equipment (including computers), ores and metals, and fruits and nuts.

 "The Philippines continues to lead the world in the export of high-grade [Filipinos](/tags/filipinos)," said DTI Secretary Ma.
 Cristina Roque.
 "No other country comes close."

->"By leveraging our strengths as a nation in the fields of childbearing and English education, we will continue to be able to answer the worldwide demand for highly skilled, easily disposable Filipinos."
+>"By leveraging our strengths as a nation in the fields of childbearing and English education, we will continue to be able to answer the worldwide demand for highly skilled, competitively priced Filipinos."

 Of the total volume of exported Filipinos, 72 million tons (roughly 1.2 million individuals) were of the female variety, and the remaining 57.6 million tons (about 960,000 individuals) were of the male variety.

 [`Figure: Export of Filipinos worldwide and in Asia`](/images/2023-export-of-filipinos-worldwide-asia.png)

-The leading export destinations of Filipinos are Asia (77.4%), North and South America (9.8%) and Europe (8.4%).
+By region, the leading export destinations of Filipinos are Asia (77.4%), North and South America (9.8%) and Europe (8.4%).

 Among Asian countries, [Saudi Arabia](/tags/saudi-arabia) imported the largest volume of Filipinos at  25.9 million tons, accounting for 20 percent of the total, followed by [United Arab Emirates](/tags/united-arab-emirates) (17.6 million tons) and [Kuwait](/tags/kuwait) (8.4 million tons).

-Despite rosy projections by Secretary Roque, however, the Philippines still has a large inventory of idle Filipinos carried over from the Covid pandemic, when worldwide trade in Filipinos fell.
-Unsubstantiated reports suggest the country is seeking to offload its excess stock at discounted prices to either Russia or North Korea, although Roque denies the DTI has those plans in the pipeline.
+Despite rosy projections by Secretary Roque, however, the Philippines still has a large inventory of excess Filipinos carried over from the Covid pandemic, when worldwide trade in Filipinos fell.
+Unsubstantiated reports suggest the country is seeking to offload its surplus stock at discounted prices to either Russia or North Korea, although Roque denies the DTI has those plans in the pipeline.